milelo/yetipad-app/README.md

 1. Yetipad includes a trace logger and viewer; particularly useful for debugging on mobile devices.
 1. shadow-cljs provides a built web server and hot reloading so app code changes will be rendered on saves or switching windows.
 1. shadow-cljs generates minified and munged release builds using the ClojureScript / google Closure compiler for code optimisation and dead-code elimination.
-1. shadow-cljs supports nREPL to dynamically change running code.
+1. shadow-cljs provides an nREPL server to dynamically change running code.
 [Cursive] IDE pligin for [IntelliJ IDEA] provides an nREPL with the features of its code editor.
 1. If the [Cursive] isn't suitable, VS Studio with the [Calva plug-in] is a good choice.
 I've used this before but not recent enough to provide guidance here.

 ## App design features